The Ivy (film): Production

 Barragán and producer Karla Souza first worked on the project during a workshop at the ArteCareyes Film Festival.
 The project was first marketed at the 2021 International Film Festival Rotterdam CineMart.
 The film was produced by Botón Films, BHD Films, Ciné-Sud Promotion and Guspira Films.
 The cast mostly consists of non-professional actors.

 Release

 The film had its world premiere at the 82nd Venice International Film Festival in the Orizzonti sidebar, in which it won the Best Screenplay Award.
 It was later screened at the 73rd San Sebastián International Film Festival.

+The film was released in Ecuadorian theaters on 12 March 2026.

 Reception

 Cineuropas film critic Veronica Orciari wrote that "what we get is a very intense story, portrayed by an incredibly well-directed cast, and a strong sense of compositional balance.
 However, the film never feels fully complete [...] and this sensation may be unsettling for certain audiences".
 Marc van de Klashorst from International Cinephile Society noted that "what stands out is how tactile Hiedra is, and how well it works as a visceral experience, at least insofar as a social realist drama allows" but complained that "too much time is wasted in the first hour".